Submit your work, meet writers and drop the ads. Become a member

 Face its challenge head on.

-Show respect, yes, but show no fear.
+Show respect, yes.
+But show no fear.

-Still yourself, lower yourself
+Still yourself, calm yourself

 and offer yourself as a friend.